Gloomsen-SD/Gemini-Roleplay-Core/FAQ.md

 Write descriptively and narratively.
 Since the engine does not give you any options for action, it is entirely up to you to take the initiative.
 The character reacts to what you do and say based on their current state.

+***Example:***
+- *This is the action I am currently performing, and I say,* "This is the text I am saying."
+- *The character bows slightly and smiles at me, introducing himself in a friendly, cheeky manner.*

 ### Can I change settings during the game?

 No. Once the game has been started with ***(Run)***, the system rules are locked.
 The character now “*lives*” in their world.
 Changes to the character would have to be made in a new initialization run.